yogagii/YogaBlog/content/react-admin.md

 );
 ```

-React-admin automatically adds a “create” button on top of the posts list to give access to the <PostCreate> component.
+React-admin automatically adds a "create" button on top of the posts list to give access to the <PostCreate> component.
 And the creation form works ; it issues a POST request to the REST API upon submission.

 ## Undo

-When a user edits a record and hits the “Save” button, the UI shows a confirmation and displays the updated data before sending the update query to server.
+When a user edits a record and hits the "Save" button, the UI shows a confirmation and displays the updated data before sending the update query to server.

 Benefit: